visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/plots/kde.md

 ## Selections

 Graphical selections add an additional line to KDEs; see [KDE Selections](../selections/graphical.md#kde).
-Explicit selections do not affect element view plots.
+Element queries do not affect element view plots.